phirling/pyc2ray/README.md

 2. **Compile CUDA Extension Module (optional)**

-If you wish to use the OCTA raytracing library, you also need to compile the C++/CUDA extension.
+If you wish to use the ASORA raytracing library, you also need to compile the C++/CUDA extension.
 Head to `src/octa/` and edit the makefile using the appropriate include paths.
 To find the include path for numpy, open a python interpreter and run `np.get_include()`.
 Then, run `make` and, assuming the build is successful, copy the `libocta.so` file to `pyc2ray/lib/`.